7Block Labs

 Your design space: three viable aggregation patterns

-• A committee of N BLS signers signs one identical batch message M that commits to “all proofs in batch B verified.”
+• A committee made up of N BLS signers then gets together to sign one batch message, let’s call it M, that confirms “all proofs in batch B have been verified.”

 1. Hybrid (what we ship most)